 I created a worksheet that you can download with different areas of your home (i.e. living room, porch, bedrooms, etc) and ideas for different things to pray for in each room.
-There’s also blank spaces to add your own.
+There are also blank spaces to add your own requests.
 An example of what I pray for in the living room: 1.
 The people we will invite into our home.
 2. Being present around my spouse and kids 3.
 Sharing with siblings 4.
 The influences we let in (i.e. TV, books) 5.
 Joy and laughter to fill our home.

 - My hope is that it will create a passion in you to bring everything to the Lord in prayer.

 - My hope is that it will help you to live in the presence of the Lord knowing He is everywhere and always accessible.

 - My hope is that it will transform tasks of dread into Kingdom work.